 Receiving notifications to my email inbox from every work app and tool never felt right to me, and I think that’s because of the mindset that I have around email.
 When I’m in my inbox, I think more globally, and when I’m in a different workplace platform, I think more locally.

 In other words, I need the right context to get the most out of my notifications.
-For example, I go into my inbox and see notifications from Figma, Notion, Google Docs, Slack, and I have to reset my mind to think about those platforms specifically to really understand what the notification means to my workflow.
-When I'm IN Google docs and I can see the comments alongside the text, it's less disorienting.
+For example, I go into my inbox and see notifications from Figma, Notion, Google Docs, Slack, Slack, and I have to reset my mind to think about those platforms specifically to really understand what the notification means to my workflow.
+When I’m IN Google docs and I can see the comments alongside the text, it’s less disorienting.
 Another example is when I receive multiple notifications within a couple of minutes from the same document (without using bulk notification) - this means there is a chance you will miss important updates and more likely for you to be less engaged.
+A dedicated bulk notification UI, integrated with a bulk notification service, allows users to select filters and compose messages to efficiently send bulk alerts to targeted user groups.
+This approach helps reduce notification overload and ensures important updates reach the right audience, improving overall engagement.
 There are endless examples of where some small customizations in these tools would make all the difference.

 When MagicBell first brought me on to help design a notification system, I looked at what other systems were already out there.
 It was fascinating to see that even the most advanced notification systems seemed to be entirely geared around engagement, largely within apps like Facebook and LinkedIn.
 The in-app notification systems in many work and productivity tools were not that robust and relied mainly on email.